-The beautiful curving thin crack R of Peanuts to Serve You.
+The beautiful, steep, curving thin crack R of Peanuts to Serve You.
 Start as for Peanuts, then cut R on easy ground (5.9) to reach a 2 bolt belay.
 Climb the crack, passing 2 bolts and 1 fixed pin to reach chains.

 Includes thin laybacking, pocket pulling, tip-jamming, and knob climbing.